mikekeith52/scalecast/README.md

 - `Forecaster.add_covid19_regressor(called='COVID19',start=datetime.datetime(2020,3,15),end=datetime.datetime(2021,5,13))`
 - adds dummy variable that is 1 during the time period that covid19 effects are present for the series, 0 otherwise
   - **called**: `str`, default `'COVID19'`
-    - what to call the resulting time trend
+    - what to call the resulting variable
   - **start**: `str` or `datetime` object, default `datetime.datetime(2020,3,15)`
     - the start date (default is day Walt Disney World closed in the U.S.)
     - use format yyyy-mm-dd when passing strings